premchander-revature/interviewquestions/SQL/SQL Content Preparation/SQL Joins.md

 <blockquote>

 RDBMS stands for Relational Database Management System.
-When data is to be stored, maintained, and retrieved from multiple tables then special database software are required known as RDBMS.
+When data is to be stored, maintained, and retrieved from multiple tables then special database software are required known as `RDBMS`.

 </blockquote>